 Your Comfort Level With Property Management

 If you are not interested in dealing with those challenges directly, you can hire a property management company.
-They typically charge 8% to 12% of monthly rent, which can eat into your profit margin.
-However, they take care of most of the day-to-day responsibilities, including rent collection and emergency repairs.
+Property managers typically cost 8% to 12% of monthly rent, which can eat into your profit margin.
+However, they handle most of the day-to-day responsibilities, including rent collection and emergency repairs.

 Tax Implications